-Note in March 2014: World Magazine has reported that Mark Driscoll / Mars Hill paid the ResultSource firm over $200,000 to manipulate sales statistics so that his Real Marriage would appear on the Best Sellers list.
+Note in March 2014: World Magazine has reported that Mars Hill paid the ResultSource firm over $200,000 of church money to manipulate sales statistics so that his Real Marriage would appear on the Best Sellers list.
 This is considered to be very unethical behavior.
 See here: Unreal Sales for Driscoll's Real Marriage.

 While you're here, please take a peek at a related post, Wisdom Through the Church?
 Feel free to look at my other blogs linked in the side bar, too.
 One other article that seems to be quite relevant is one I wrote in November 2013, Vision Forum and Friends: Turn Your Eyes Upon Jesus.